Agnes Chan (rugby union)

-Agnes Chan Tsz-ching (born 14 March 1996) is a Hong Kong rugby union player.
-She was selected for Hong Kong's squad to the 2017 Women's Rugby World Cup in Ireland.
+Agnes Chan Tsz-ching (born 14 March 1996) is a Hong Kong rugby union and sevens player.
+She competed for Hong Kong in the 2017 Women's Rugby World Cup in Ireland.

-Biography
+Rugby career

+Sevens

-In 2018, Chan made her Hong Kong Women's Sevens debut.
-It was a qualifier for the 2018–19 Women's Sevens Series.
-She also featured at the 2019 Hong Kong Women's Sevens as Hong Kong tried to qualify for the 2019–20 Women's Sevens Series.
+In 2018, Chan made her Hong Kong's sevens debut which was a qualifying event for the 2018–19 Women's Sevens Series.
+She featured in the 2019 Hong Kong Sevens as her side tried to qualify as a core team for the 2019–20 Women's Sevens Series.

 She was named in Hong Kong's sevens squad to the 2021 Asia Women's Sevens Series which acted as a qualifier for the 2022 Sevens World Cup and a seeding event for the 2022 Asian Games.
 Unfortunately Hong Kong won bronze and did not qualify.

+XVs

+Chan was a member of Hong Kong's historic squad that debuted at the 2017 Women's Rugby World Cup in Ireland.

-Chan was named in the squad that played in a two-test series against Kazakhstan in December 2022.
+She was named in the side that played in a two-test series against Kazakhstan in December 2022.
+In 2024, she started in the opening match of the Asia Rugby Championship against Japan.